 Measure the square footage of your bathroom using a tape measure.
 Floor Critics suggests using rubber spacers a centimeter out from the walls, as cork expands in humidity, and you want to leave enough space.

 After ordering your flooring material (make sure you order 5 to 10 percent extra tiles), measure them out on your floor by laying one after the other to complete a row.
 You will need a saw or tile cutter to cut tile so that they all fit — and make sure to wear a mask while cutting tile or installing adhesives.
-A tile board can help you plan this.

 Step 3: Apply the Adhesive and Stick

 Once you know how many tiles you need and have cut any necessary tiles, apply the adhesive or peel off the back.
 For glue-down tiles, use a notched trowel to apply an adhesive, such as DriTac 5500, and be sure to give the adhesive enough time to cure.